nixxwoolery/customer_churn_analysis/README.md

 ### Overview

-This project aims to predict customer churn and identify high-value customers who are at risk of leaving the bank.
+This project aims to predict customer churn and identify high-value customers who are at risk of leaving a European Bank.
+The Bank is concerned about an increase in the rate of customer churn associated with its services.
+They have also found several fraudulent accounts and wish to explore the potential of providing services that give customers extra security.
+The Bank is requesting:

+An investigation into churning patterns and profiles for different customer groups;
+Three distinct customer profiles that are linked to high levels of attrition actions;
+A determination of the strength of the relationship between two attributes, “balance” and “tenure”,and identification of the attributes that could help them to provide an extra level of security for high-value targets.

 By understanding the factors driving customer churn, we can develop effective retention strategies to enhance customer satisfaction and loyalty.

 ### Goals